skrattaren/apf.rst/apf.rst

 + [p.
 54] "'I do not drink... wine,' said Igor haughtily."

-  This line, with the dramatic pause before the word 'wine', appears in many different movie versions of "Dracula_", starting with Bela Lugosi's 1931 classic version, down to the Francis Ford Coppola 1992 remake "`Bram Stoker's Dracula`_".
+  This line, with the dramatic pause before the word 'wine', appears in many different movie versions of **Dracula**, starting with Bela Lugosi's 1931 classic version, down to the Francis Ford Coppola 1992 remake **Bram Stoker's Dracula**.

-  The line itself does not occur in the book, but originated in the Hamilton Deane stage-play "Dracula_", which was hugely successful in New York in the 1920s.
+  The line itself does not occur in the book, but originated in the Hamilton Deane stage-play **Dracula**, which was hugely successful in New York in the 1920s.

 + [p.
 55] "'There wath none of thith fumble-finger thtuff and then pinching